bjarkehs/terraform-provider-corax/docs/resources/api_key.md

 The following arguments are supported:

-- `name` - (Required|String) The name of the API key.
+- `name` - (String, Required) The name of the API key.
 This is a friendly name for identifying the key.
-- `expires_at` - (Required|String) The expiration date and time for the API key, specified in RFC3339 format (e.g., `YYYY-MM-DDTHH:mm:ssZ`).
+- `expires_at` - (String, Required) The expiration date and time for the API key, specified in RFC3339 format (e.g., `YYYY-MM-DDTHH:mm:ssZ`).
 After this time, the key will no longer be valid.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 - `id` - (String) The unique identifier for the API key.
-- `key` - (String|Sensitive) The API key secret.
+- `key` - (String, Sensitive) The API key secret.
 This value is only available upon creation of the resource and will not be returned by subsequent reads.
 Store this value securely.
 - `prefix` - (String) The prefix of the API key (e.g., `corax-sk-`).
 - `created_by` - (String) The identifier of the user or entity that created the API key.
 - `created_at` - (String) The timestamp (RFC3339 format) when the API key was created.
-- `updated_at` - (String) The timestamp (RFC3339 format) when the API key was last updated.
+- `updated_at` - (String, Nullable) The timestamp (RFC3339 format) when the API key was last updated.
 This may be null if the key has not been updated.
 - `is_active` - (Boolean) Indicates whether the API key is currently active and can be used for authentication.
-- `last_used_at` - (String) The timestamp (RFC3339 format) when the API key was last used.
+- `last_used_at` - (String, Nullable) The timestamp (RFC3339 format) when the API key was last used.
 This may be null if the key has not been used yet.
 - `usage_count` - (Number) The number of times the API key has been used.

 ## Import